RapidSilicon/litex_reference_designs/Example_designs/Vexriscv_axi_gpio_led/readme.md

 ## Application
 This test performs the write operations on GPIO LEDs.
 This can be seen on waves(VCD) and hardware.

-# Compile design for a Gemini Device
+# Compile design for a Gemini FPGA Device

 ### Source Raptor for compilation